AUSTRIA: EISRIESENWELT CAVE

-How can you get at 1641 metres?
-There are to options.
+How to get to Eisriesenwelt Cave located at 1641 m?
+There are two options.
 Hiking or a cable car ride.
-At 1000 metres, there is a carpark where you can leave your car safely.
-Take a 20-minute walk to the cable car station (1080 metres) and prepare for a thrilling ride.
-You will reach the level of 1575 metres within a couple of minutes.
-Once you get off, you will have to walk for another 20 minutes to get to the cave entrance.
-At that point, you will be amazed by the views.
-They are absolutely stunning!
-If you choose the cable car ride, the entire visit in Eisriesenwelt, including the cave tour shouldn’t be longer than 3 hours.
+Let’s start from the latter, which is as thrilling as entering the cave.
+At 1000 m, there is a carpark where you can leave your car.
+Take a 20-minute walk to the cable car station (1080 m) and prepare for a ride.
+You will reach the level of 1575 m within a couple of minutes.
+Once you get off, walk for another 20 minutes to get to the cave entrance.
+At this point, you will already be amazed by the views.
+They are pretty stunning up there!
+If you choose the cable car ride, the entire visit in Eisriesenwelt Cave shouldn’t take you more than 3 hours.

-Outdoor enthusiasts can consider a hike to the level of 1641 metres.
-The trail to Eisriesenwelt Cave starts in Werfen, but you can also set off from the carpark at 1000 metres.
-I chose the cable car ride, so I can’t share with you my own hiking experience.
-However, the walking track is regarded as quite difficult, dedicated for experienced hikers only.
-According to the guidebook, it takes 2 hours to get from Werfen to the carpark (1000 metres) and another 2 hours to climb up from the carpark to Eisriesenwelt Cave (1641 metres).
-In such case, it’s very likely that this will be a day trip.
+If you love the outdoors, you can skip the cable car ride and reach the level of 1641 m by yourself.
+The trail to Eisriesenwelt Cave starts in Werfen, but you can also set out from the carpark at 1000 m.
+I chose the cable car ride, so I can’t really share with you my thoughts on this hike.
+Nevertheless, they say it’s quite difficult, and dedicated for experienced hikers only, so please keep that in mind.
+It takes 2 hours to get from Werfen to the carpark (1000 m) and another 2 hours to climb up from the carpark to Eisriesenwelt Cave (1641 m).
+Choosing this option will probably make you spend the entire day there.

-That’s all about Eisriesenwelt Cave in Austria.
-Did you decide to visit the world’s largest ice cave?
+This is all you need to know about Eisriesenwelt Cave in Austria.
+Are you going to take a hike or a cable car ride to the cave?
 Let me know by leaving a comment below!